 If the modern understanding of “judge not” were accurate then the bible would not command us to reprove, rebuke and correct one another.
 In the fight against sin the Christian needs all possible assistance including other Christians coming alongside to rebuke and correct in the spirit of love.
 The modern understanding says that the only loving response to sin is to accept, confirm and even celebrate the person’s decision to defy the ways of God, and support for the person’s corrupt choices and lifestyles is demanded.
 Those who refuse to celebrate sinful choices are called bigots, homophobes, racists, misogynists and xenophobes.
-But any unpleasantness is not caused by a concerned brother’s loving confrontation, but rather by the angry, rebellious response of the person in need of rebuke and correction.
+But know this dear believers, that any unpleasantness is not caused by a concerned brother’s loving confrontation, but rather by the angry, rebellious response of the person in need of rebuke and correction.
 It is a total unwillingness to repent from sin, believe in Jesus and obey the commandments of God.
 It is the response of an unbeliever.

 Jesus’ phrase “Judge not least you be judged” has a second, equally disastrous understanding today, which is that even many of the elect cannot discern whether or not a claim to Christian faith is valid or specious.
 The overwhelming, predominate mindset is that any claim to Christianity whatsoever is to be honored.
 If somebody says they are a Christian, than by golly they must be a very fine Christian indeed notwithstanding a truckload of evidence to the contrary…after all who are we to judge?
 This, of course, is completely inconsistent with Old and New Testament teaching.